HITECHCRIME/HC_SG33_Network_Bliss/README.md

 TOTAL MAKEOVER TIME

 [CHORUS]
-always there, reckless smoking, staring, feeling empty rooms (13) racking scars on my soul, such a stealth move (10) split mind, naked walls, truly wishing it was you (12) i'm never through with bliss, stalkin' what you do (11) watching what ya mean, watching what ya do (anticipating what you do) i'm never through with bliss, stalkin' what you do
+always present, reckless smoking, staring, feeling empty rooms (13) racking scars on my soul, such a stealth move (10) split mind, naked walls, truly wishing it was you (12) i'm never through with bliss, stalkin' what you do (11) watching what ya mean, watching what ya do i'm never through with bliss, stalkin' what you do

 [VERSE 1]
-omnipresent subject, no criminal ties, go ahead (?) no intentions (?) gouge my eyes, gouge my heart, let me die let me run for the night, let me show (see) the sparks see your object (connections) shine, access or no access ain't no try
+omnipresent subject, no criminal ties, go ahead (?) no intentions (?)

+gouge my eyes, gouge my heart, let me die let me run for the night, let me show (see) the sparks

+see your object (connections) shine, access or no access ain't no try

-subliminal lies, check the time in my mind fuck the social since - it became so focal networks rise and fall, i still scroll through it all cast on net with coded sys, overlay is such a bliss spreading the wrong intentions with no visible remorse in a broken edgeless mirror you are stuck - ya cutting through the data's path of choice
+subliminal lies, check the time in my mind fuck the social since - it became so focal networks rise and fall, i still scroll through it all cast on net with coded sys, overlay is such a bliss
-(right,) their attention drops, viewers out of luck i'm still here, distant eye watching close

 (subliminal lies, check the time in my mind fuck the social since - it became so focal